joeytwiddle/jsh/README.md

     h [<pattern>]       provides fast searching of history
     .. / ... / ....     shortcuts for cd ../../.. etc.

+    . autocomplete_from_man     Tries to provide tab-completion for any command, by peeking at the command's man page

 Also handy when working from the cmdline:

     jman             - Popup a man page in a separate terminal window